💆

 You've heard the airplane analogy: put on your own oxygen mask before helping others.
 This isn't selfishness—it's physics.
 You cannot help anyone if you've passed out from lack of oxygen.

 Parenting works the same way.
 A depleted parent has less patience, less energy, less emotional availability.
-Taking care of yourself isn't taking away from your children—it's ensuring you have something to give.
+Taking care of yourself—through rest, mindfulness, and support—isn't taking away from your children; it's ensuring you have something to give.

 The Science of Parental Stress